qmk/qmk_firmware/docs/mouse_keys.md

 # Can I increase the speed of the mouse keys?

 **Q:** The default speed for controlling the mouse with the keyboard is slow.
 I've tried increasing the mouse's sensitivity at work using xset m and it worked, although sometimes it changes by itself for some reason.
-At home, on Arch Linux, this does not change ti.
+At home, on Arch Linux, this does not change it.
 I've looked through the forums and resolved to use libinput using xinput but using that I only manage to change the speed of the mouse using the actual mouse.
 The speed of the mouse using the keyboard controls remained unchanged.
 Is there perhaps something I can input in the keymap.c to change the sensitivity?
 Or some other surefire way of increasing the speed?
 Thanks!